mmdlow/telegram-nus-dir-bot/README.md

-# TELEGRAM NUS ONLINE DIRECTORY BOT
+# NUS ONLINE DIRECTORY: a telegram bot
-By: Matthew Low
+By Matthew Low

 ## ABOUT
 A centralized directory that provides access to all online NUS-related webpages, portals and repositories, packaged in an easy-to-use telegram bot.

 Developed in Python 3.6, using [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI)

-## STRUCTURE
+## NAVIGATION
 ### START PAGE (_/start_)
  - __ACADEMIC__
      + CORS